 Similarly, if there are any other major changes to your account, rates, or fees, you may find more details in this section.

-You may want to consider making a regular habit of checking your transactions each month for errors or fraudulent activity.
-If something looks suspicious to you, report the activity to the credit card company.
+You may want to consider making a regular habit of checking your transactions each month to look for any errors or potentially fraudulent activity.
+If something looks suspicious, report the activity to your credit card company.

 Fees and Interest Charges

 Credit card statements typically have a section dedicated to fees and interest charges.
-Interest charges are listed by the type of transaction for which they apply.
+In this section, you may find the following:

-For example, you may be charged a different interest rate for purchases than for balance transfers or cash advances.
-Here, you will be provided with the calculation for each.
+• Interest charges by type of transaction: You may be charged a different interest rate for purchases than for balance transfers or cash advances, for instance.
+This section will break down the APR for each transaction type.

-Credit card statements may also include a year-to-date total of all fees and interest charged.
+• Year-to-date total of all fees and interest: Credit card statements may also include a total of all fees and interest charged for the current year.

 Disclaimer: Many factors affect your credit scores and the interest rates you may receive.
 SoFi is not a Credit Repair Organization as defined under federal or state law, including the Credit Repair Organizations Act.
 SoFi does not provide “credit repair” services or advice or assistance regarding “rebuilding” or “improving” your credit record, credit history, or credit rating.
 For details, see the FTC’s